bwheel/rbnd-survivr-part1/README.md

 * black

 This gem also has two others functions
+String.colors
-String.colors #=> returns a list of supported colors.
+	Returns a list of supported colors.
 String.sample_colors
+	Displays an example of the colors in the console.

 ## Installation Instructions
 To install this gem you must perform the following steps first: